uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/helm/helm-deploy-example.md

 ### Adding to the Gen3 values.yaml later

 Deploying initially with a minimal values.yaml will allow you to limit the number of places you need to troubleshoot if your Gen3 deployment has problems.
 It is much easier to troubleshoot problems if there are fewer variables that could be the problem.
-Proceed with your first deployment using only the minimal values.yaml.
+Proceed with your first deployment using only the minimal values.yaml (or no Gen3 values.yaml at all, if deploying without SSL).

 However, once you know you have your instance up, you will want to expand the values.yaml to customize your instance.
 There is information at the end of this tutorial that will help you customize your values.yaml.